-It's a question many people ask during startup of a business: When do they need an attorney?
+It's a question many people ask during the startup of a business: When do they need an attorney?
 Do they need an attorney?
 Can they start without one and save some money, then get one later if and when a problem arises?
-Unfortunately, there's not one easy answer to these questions.
+Unfortunately, there's no easy answer to these questions.

 A sole proprietorship is the simplest business form.
 It doesn't require that you register your business with your state, so no, you probably don't need an attorney to start this type of business.
 No specific paperwork is required other than local business licenses, and even that can depend on the exact nature of your business and your area's unique requirements.

 Partnerships and LLCs must register with the state.
 Documents must be prepared, such as a partnership agreement or an LLC operating agreement.
 You might be able to register online with your state or use an online service to register your business, but it might be a good idea to use an attorney if your business is at all complicated.

 Corporations or S corporations must register with the state as well.
 They must prepare bylaws and other documents, and they have a far more complicated ownership structure.
 You'll almost certainly need an attorney to help you start any type of corporation, An S-corp starts as a corporation then elects S corporation status with the Internal Revenue Service.
 If it sounds complicated, it is.
 You might need help.

 When You Might Need an Attorney for Business Startup

 The most common reasons for needing an attorney are: